 Yes if it is reasonable, I can cater for all special dietary needs.
-Please advice me in advance so I can understand your particular requirements.
-Otherwise, it may be necessary for you to supplement your own food.
+Please let me know in advance so I can understand your particular requirements.
+Otherwise, it may be necessary for you to supply your own food.

 How much water do I need to carry?